Unsure about entity vs. table? See Developers: Understand terminology in Microsoft Dataverse.

 - How to monitor performance

-As described in Use messages with the Organization service, data operations in the Common Data Service platform are based on messages and every message has a name.
+As described in Use messages with the Organization service, data operations in the Dataverse platform are based on messages and every message has a name.
 There are

-Disassociate messages that cover the basic data operations that happen with entities.
-There are also specialized messages for more complex operations.
-Custom actions add new messages.
+Disassociate messages that cover the basic data operations that happen with tables.
+There are also specialized messages for more complex operations, and custom actions add new messages.

 A step provides the information about which message the extensions should respond to as well as a number of other configuration choices.
 Use the Message field to choose the message your extension will respond to.

 Generally, you can expect to find a message for most of the *Request classes in the Microsoft.Crm.Sdk.Messages or Microsoft.Xrm.Sdk.Messages namespaces, but you will also find messages for any custom actions that have been created in the organization.
-Any operations involving entity metadata are not available.
+Any operations involving table definitions are not available.

-To verify if a message and entity combination supports execution of plug-ins using a database query, use Advanced Find or a community tool (e.g., FetchXML Builder) to execute the following fetchXML query.
-When using Advanced Find, you must create the query interactively.
+To verify if a message and table combination supports execution of plug-ins using a database query, you can use the following Web API query:

 <fetch> <entity name='sdkmessage' > <attribute name='name' /> <link-entity name='sdkmessagefilter' alias='filter' to='sdkmessageid' from='sdkmessageid' link-type='inner' > <filter type='and' > <condition attribute='iscustomprocessingstepallowed' operator='eq' value='1' /> <condition attribute='isvisible' operator='eq' value='1' /> </filter> <attribute name='primaryobjecttypecode' /> </link-entity> <filter> <condition attribute='isprivate' operator='eq' value='0' /> <condition attribute='name' operator='not-in' > <value>SetStateDynamicEntity</value> <value>RemoveRelated</value> <value>SetRelated</value> <value>Execute</value> </condition> </filter> <order attribute='name' /> </entity> </fetch>